allenwest24/Reliable-Transport-Protocol/README.md

   - drop
   - reorder
   - duplicate
 - After we researched these methods and attended office hours a few times, we decided to structure our packet headers in a way where we could assign sequence numbers, offsets, and store what we have sent and what acks have been recieved on the server side.
-In thsi way, we thought we could tackle drops, reordering, and duplicate packets first!
+In this way, we thought we could tackle drops, reordering, and duplicate packets first!
 - Before starting in on the packet format, however, we tackled the "Program Specifications" portion in the assignment description to make sure it was set to handle the command line inputs correctly.

 ## Challenges Faced: